richard-fisher/ramaze/guide/general/sessions.md

 client requests a new resource as the data will be deleted automatically at that point.

-To integrate flash with your application views include {Ramaze::Helper::Flash}
-in your controller and call function ``flashbox`` inside the view.
+To make it easier to display flash based messages you can use {Ramaze::Helper::Flash#flashbox}.
+You can load this helper by calling ``helper(:flash)`` inside your controller.

-To change the markup of the flashbox generated HTML, use the following trait inside your controller:
+To change the markup of the flashbox' HTML you can use the following trait inside your controller:

     trait :flashbox => "<div class=\"alert-message %key\"><p>%value</p></div>"